Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 The best way to utilize the Frequently asked questions page is to use `Ctrl + F` to search for desired keywords.
 :::

-- **Abbreviations - What do all of the mod name abbreviations in Mod Organizer 2 mean?**
+- **Abbreviations - There are a bunch of abbreviations in mod names in Mod Organizer 2.
+What do they mean?**
   - The abbreviations are an organizational framework that simplify the maintenance of Uranium Fever.
   - OP - The mod has been optimized in some fashion.
   - MG - The plugin has been merged into a master patch.